Learn all about Uberflip Analytics: what it is, how to navigate it, and how you can get the most out of this powerful tool.

 - What types of content are my visitors engaging with the most?

 You can access UFA at any time while you're logged in to Uberflip.
-Simply click on the Analytics button in the top menu bar:
+Simply click on Analytics in the topbar menu:

 Uberflip Analytics always opens to the Home dashboard, which provides a high-level overview of key performance data across all Hubs in your account.